 If your parents are Ohio residents and move out of the state while you are an enrolled resident student at Ohio University, you will continue to be classified as a resident through the completion of one degree program, provided that you maintain continuous enrollment (2 out of 3 semesters each year).
 If you apply for a second degree program (i.e., graduate or professional school), your residency will be reviewed and you will have to meet the residency criteria on your own.

-Similarly, if you are a dependent student applying for admission to Ohio University and your Ohio resident parents move out of the state, you will be considered a resident as long as you enroll within 12 months of the date your parents moved out of Ohio.
-A student would then have to maintain continuous enrollment (2 out of 3 semesters each year).
+If you are a dependent student applicant who has been classified as an Ohio resident for tuition purposes, and your Ohio resident parents move out of the state, you may still be considered a resident as long as you enroll within 12 months of the date your parents moved out of Ohio.

 I am currently considered a resident of Ohio.
 How is my residency affected if I leave Ohio?